14 Feb KCS® and ITIL® 4 – Complementary Methodologies

 Do entrepreneurs become successful by doing things the way everyone else does?
 No, they try to find a better way of doing it.
 But do they ignore current best practice?
 No way!
 There are more failed entrepreneurs than successful ones.
 Ignoring best practice frequently results in repeating the mistakes that others have made.
 Successful entrepreneurs carefully consider current best practice before deciding what is best for them, and their adaptations often contribute to the evolution of best practice methodologies.

-KCS is a registered service mark of the Consortium for Service Innovation.
+Knowledge-Centered Service (KCS®) is a registered Trademark of the Consortium for Service Innovation™.

 ITIL® is a registered trademark of AXELOS Limited.